Foods High In Vitamin D

-There are only a few foods high in vitamin D. Both fish meat and fish liver oils have the largest quantity per serving.
-Here is a list and the amounts.
+Here is a list of the foods natually high in vitamin D. Both fish meat and fish liver oils have the largest quantity per serving.
+Here you will also fin the amount of vitamin D per serving.

-Other foods have limited amounts such as beef liver, cheese, and egg yolks.
+Some foods have limited amounts of D such as beef liver, cheese, and egg yolks.

 Vitamin D3 or cholecalciferol is in fish, fish oils, beef liver, cheese and egg yolks.